-A network of journalists worldwide gives me instant news report on any topic of my choice.
+A worldwide network of journalists gives me instant news on any topic of my choice.
 They work for me for free.
 And they're reliable compared to the blogger with six million followers.

 The network is called Google Alerts, familiar to my friends in the field of writing and research.
 But anyone can use it, even a grieving housewife with a computer or smartphone connected to the web.

 When I learned about Google Alerts years ago, I set it to give me news reports about the megamouth shark.
 So, whenever this mysterious fish would get caught in the ocean, or land dead on a beach, I would receive a short note about it in my inbox.
 When I clicked the title, the full report would open in my Mozilla Firefox.